Sina14KD/CPP-SearchRescue/README.md

 # Muitple UAVs Coverage Path Planning for Search and Rescue
 This file includes the Python code for the NOPP algorithm proposed in the paper "An exact coverage path planning algorithm for UAV-based search and rescue operations" (Demo is available at http://sina14.pythonanywhere.com/).
-Also, by downloading the file "Demo video for a 91x80 search area with 25 UAVs.mp4", you can see the performance of the algorithm as a video.
+Also, by downloading the file "Demo video.mp4", you can see the performance of the algorithm as a video for 25 UAVs in a 91x80 search area.

 How to run the file: